-This course presents training to a designated team of fire, Emergency Medical Services, public works, public health, law enforcement, and other agencies as necessary.
-While typically from a larger and generally more populated area with a single jurisdiction (city, county or region), the team may be comprised of members from several jurisdictions to fill all billets.
+This course presents training to a designated team of fire, emergency medical services, public works, public health, law enforcement and other agencies as necessary.
+While typically from a larger and generally more populated area with a single jurisdiction (city, county or region), the team may be composed of members from several jurisdictions to fill all billets.
 They would be activated to manage an incident requiring a significant number of local and mutual-aid resources.

 The course is intended to be delivered as "team training" to an entire local Incident Management Team.
 The aspects associated with training as a team are critical for effective coordination and decision-making under high-stress, dynamic situations such as those during emergency incidents.
 It is understood, however, that there are occasions where all team members may not be able to train together and occasions when new/additional team members need to receive training.

-Examples of ICS-100 and ICS-200 are the National Fire Academy's (NFA's) "ICS-100: Introduction to ICS for Operational First Responders" (Q0462) and "ICS-200: Basic NIMS ICS for Operational First Responders" (Q0463), both available at no cost through NFA Online or the NFA's two-day course “Incident Command System and Resource Management for the Fire Service” (F/W0376).
+Examples of ICS-100 and ICS-200 are the National Fire Academy's (NFA's) "ICS-100: An Introduction to the Incident Command System" (Q0462) and "ICS-200: Basic Incident Command System for Initial Response" (Q0463), both available at no cost through NFA Online, or the NFA's 2-day course “Incident Command System and Resource Management for the Fire Service” (F/W0376).